Head of the Department: Dr. Liat Shamri-Zeevi

 3. Art-Based Courses

-Applicants who do not meet the above academic prerequisites may complete missing courses at Ono.
+Applicants who do not meet the above academic prerequisites and/or the art pre-requisites, may complete missing courses at Ono

 Applicants are required to complete nine psychology prerequisite courses (a minimum passing grade of 80 is required for each course).